ImMrKDA/CreativeCollaboration/README.md

 ### Important note

 I was supposed to do both projects with the same group.
-I started with team 5 and I did the first project with them but I ended up with team 2 doing the second project due to the fact that the other web media student from team 2 left and I had replace him.
+I started with team 5 and I did the first project with them but I ended up with team 2 doing the second project due to the fact that the other web media student from team 2 left and I had to replace him.
 The reason I'm saying this is because, my formative presentation link will be with team 5 and my summative presentation link will be with team 2.

 ### Links